valentinoli/anthroproject/README.md

 The script downloads the AWS raw JSON data files, executes transformations, and outputs into CSV files

-The JSON files are stored in `data/json/`
-The resulting CSV files are stored in `data/csv/`
+The JSON files are stored in `data/json/` and the resulting CSV files are stored in `data/csv/`